Home > ESSAYS > English is a wordy language!

 THE TRANSLATIONS OF GERMAN TEXTS INTO ENGLISH HAVE AN AVERAGE OF 9% MORE WORDS THAN THE ORIGINAL

-THE TRANSLATIONS OF FRENCH TEXTS HAVE A SLIGHTLY GREATER NUMBER OF WORDS THAN THE ORIGINALS, 4% MORE WORDS ON AVERAGE PER TEXT [2]
+THE TRANSLATIONS OF FRENCH TEXTS INTO ENGLISH HAVE AN AVERAGE OF 4.9% MORE WORDS THAN THE ORIGINAL

 The detailed lists of the texts involved in this study can be seen below.

-However allowing even a 5% error of margin, so to speak, that nevertheless leaves both the German and Russian languages well out in front of both of the others in terms of literary power and impact per word, we do believe.
+However allowing even a 5% error of margin, so to speak, that nevertheless leaves both the German and Russian languages well out in front in terms of literary power and impact per word, we do believe.

 And of course the phenomenally compact Latin of Caesar’s Commentaries, probably the most compact language in the history of mankind [3], leads the field as can be seen in the summary above.